lfit/releng-lftools/docs/best-practices.rst

 One thing that is not explicitly covered is the format of the variable name that you pass the object to.
 When you use the `{obj:key}` notation to preserve the original data structure object, it will not work if the variable name has a dash `-` in it.
-The standard that we follow, and recommend, is to use an uderscore `_` instead of a dash.
+The standard that we follow, and recommend, is to use an underscore `_` instead of a dash.

 Example: